Advertising

 Future of the magazine in the USA

-Finally, fan voting to choose which series will continue begins on August 21st, with results in December.
+Finally, fan voting to choose which series will continue begins on August 21st, with results announced in December.

 Source: Anime Corner / X (twitter)